ericmann/WP-Publication-Archive/readme.txt

 No screenshots are available at this time.

 == Changelog ==

+= 2.1.1 =
+* Remove an extra space that was throwing a PHP parsing error

 = 2.1.0 =
 * Remove erroneous CSS declaration from post/page edit screens